-Borderline personality disorder (BPD) is a type of mental health condition that’s known for fluctuations in mood and behaviors.
+Borderline personality disorder (BPD) is a mental health condition that’s known for fluctuations in mood and behaviors.
 People with BPD may also struggle with relationships as well as their own self-image.

-You may be familiar with BPD, but there are also other subtypes of this condition.
+It’s been suggested that there are “subtypes” of BPD, but this theory is unproven.
 One such subtype is known as “quiet” BPD, which means that you direct your struggles more inward so others don’t notice.

-Quiet BPD is difficult to diagnose and treat, but the earlier you seek help, the better the outcome.
+BPD can be difficult to diagnose and treat, but the earlier you seek help, the better the outcome.
 Here’s what you need to know.

 - self-destructive borderline